 If a student takes ECE 270 to satisfy the probability requirement, an additional natural science course is required.
 The remaining course may be in astronomy, biology, brain and cognitive sciences (depends on the course and if used in a cluster - check with Dept.), chemistry, earth and environmental sciences, physics, or statistics.
 (PHY 123 or higher, AST 111 or higher, CHE 103 or higher, BIO 110 or higher, EES, 101 or higher, BCS 110 or higher)

 Physics (2 courses)

-PHY 141: Honors Mechanics and PHY 142: Honors Electricity and Magnetism
+PHYS 141: Honors Mechanics and PHYS 142: Honors Electricity and Magnetism

 The BS AME major requires completion of courses and Portfolio projects in five subject areas:

 The required and elective courses for the BS AME degree are listed below.
 All courses are 4 credits unless indicated otherwise.
 Optional elective courses are shown in italics.

 All AME BS students complete the Foundations Courses:

 AME 140: Intro to Audio and Music Engineering